 MARVIN: As a straight drama, THEM would probably be too hard to swallow.
 But when it’s wrapped in a package like this, it allows people to enjoy it in a way.

-The reality of THEM is all too topical today, as anyone who looks to news coming from America will know.
-Finding a reference point couldn’t have been too hard, but it certainly must not have been easy to differentiate between fiction and reality?
+The reality of THEM is all too topical today, as anyone who looks at news coming from America will know.
+Finding a reference point couldn’t have been too hard, but it certainly must not have been easy to differentiate between fiction and reality.

 JOSEPH: It is very heavy [because of what’s happening in America today].
 Especially for me, being a little bit younger.
 Sometimes doing the heavy scenes, your mind can’t differentiate between you and the character.
 I’d try to unwind after filming because it’s not healthy if you can’t separate yourself from that.